wilsonify/wilsonify.github.io/content/recipes/LEMONY RED LENTIL SOUP108.md

 about 3 minutes, until it starts getting all soft and vaguely golden.
 Yeah, that’s right, “vaguely

-golden,” motherfucker.
+golden,” mother er.
 Now add the potato and carrot.
 Sauté for another 2 minutes and then

 add the garlic and spices.
 At this point, your place should start smelling choice.
 Sauté for